 UPDATE: The project will be completed by August and operating fully by November.
 Where those that live near by put themselves and their loves ones at risk.
 We had the privilege of being mentioned by Global Voices online with some more information on the issues these turbines present.

-In the Novel Don Quijote by Miguel Cervantes the main character Don Quijote decides to fight against windmills thinking they where giants.
+In the Novel, Don Quijote by Miguel Cervantes the main character Don Quijote decides to fight against windmills thinking they were giants.
 Meters away from my home, there are 4 Wind Turbines in the past week (of 44 that will be installed) that have been set up.

 Why write about the Giants?

 Don Quijote felt he needed to defend himself from giants.
 I need to protect my family from these giants that are being installed in a densely populated area.
 Not only are they feet away from homes but they are in fertile grounds used for agriculture.